zhongyin/zhongyin.github.io/README.md

 ## Go

+- [krillinai/KrillinAI](https://github.com/krillinai/KrillinAI) - A video translation and dubbing tool powered by LLMs, offering professional-grade translations and one-click full-process deployment.
+It can generate content optimized for platforms like YouTube，TikTo
 - [playwright-community/playwright-go](https://github.com/playwright-community/playwright-go) - Playwright for Go a browser automation library to control Chromium, Firefox and WebKit with a single API.
 - [oschwald/maxminddb-golang](https://github.com/oschwald/maxminddb-golang) - MaxMind DB Reader for Go
 - [thrasher-corp/gocryptotrader](https://github.com/thrasher-corp/gocryptotrader) - A cryptocurrency trading bot and framework supporting multiple exchanges written in Golang.